Haraguchi Rice Mill: Origin

-The majority of the extraordinary buildings in the community Hanalei of Hawaii were built within the rice era started from the 1860s.
-This was a farming area where there were mostly flat lands and agriculture the main industry, there were crops like tobacco, coffee, and sugarcane.
-In the 1884 there was an increase in Chinese farmers, who started leasing lands and rice became the main economic crop eventually.
+The majority of the extraordinary buildings in the community Hanalei of Hawaii were built during the rice era started in the 1860s.
+This was a farming area where there were mostly flat lands and agriculture was the main industry, there were crops like tobacco, coffee, and sugarcane.
+In 1884 there was an increase in Chinese farmers, who started leasing lands which made rice become the main economic crop eventually.
 The Haraguchi Rice Farm was founded in Hanalei by Ine and Tomijiro Haraguchi.
-Along with being the largest rice farm they also took part in fishing the water of Hanalei Bay.
+Along with being the largest rice farmers, they also took part in fishing the water of Hanalei Bay.
 The Haraguchi Rice Mill was reconstructed in 1930.
-It was a one-room shack that had sections for milling, engine operation and an area for the storage of process and unprocessed rice.
-It had an apex style metal roof.
+It was a one-room shack that had sections for milling, and engine operation and an area for the storage of processed and unprocessed rice.
+It had an apex-style metal roof.
 The Haraguchi Rice Mill was shut down in 1960, which made it the last mill out of the five rice mills to be closed in Hawaii.
 This was due to competition from the United States and damage done by the rice birds, which eventually made the Haraguchi Rice Mill unprofitable.